taokong/FoveaBox/README.md

   <p>FoveaBox detection process.</p>
 </div>

-## News
-FoveaBox is supported by the official mmdetection repo [here](https://github.com/open-mmlab/mmdetection/tree/master/configs/foveabox).
-Thanks again for open-mmlab's work on open source projects.
-We suggest to directly use the mmdetection's version since it is always up-to-date.

 ## Installation
 This FoveaBox implementation is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
 Therefore the installation is the same as original mmdetection.